Bumble Bee Vs Honey Bee Vs Wasp

 Among honey bees, bumble bees, and wasps, the wasp has the most poisonous sting.
 They have smooth stings which they do not leave in the human body.
 They can sting repeatedly without any problem and inject venom into the victim’s body.

-But different people may have different effects on the stinger of different insects.
-Different people have different allergic behaviors to the sting of a bee or wasp.
+But different people may have different effects on the stingers of different insects.
+Different people have different allergic reactions to the sting of a bee or wasp.
 Usually, bee stings are considered less poisonous than some species of wasps.

 Aggressiveness

 Wasps are comparatively more aggressive than honey bees and bumble bees.
 Honey bees are less aggressive than wasps.
-Because honey bees have barb stings which they can use only once in their lifetime.
+Honey bees have barbed stings, which they can use only once in their lifetime.

-After stinging someone a honey bee will die immediately as the sting apart from the body after stinging.
+After stinging someone, a honey bee will die immediately as the sting is detached from its body after stinging.
 But when the colony is in danger, honey bees won’t hesitate to attack the danger even if it costs their life.

 Bumble bees are less aggressive than both honey bees and wasps.
 They can sting more than once.
-So, their sting is not too much painful.
-Because the bumble bee doesn’t inject its sting into the human body.
+So, their sting is not too painful.
+Because the bumblebee doesn’t inject its sting into the human body.
 It preserves the sting for future use.

 Both bumble bees and honey bees won’t sting someone unless they are disturbed.
 Some wasp species are very aggressive and may sting you without any concern.

 Wasp has a smooth sting that they can repeatedly use.
 Honey bees die immediately after stinging someone.
 But wasps can sting as many times as they want.
-Moreover, they use their sting to prey on insects like butterflies.
+Moreover, they use their sting to prey on insects like butterflies, honey from honey beehive, and so on.

 This is why wasps seem to be more aggressive than most other flying insects.
-Sometimes they can sting you even if you haven’t disturbed them.
+Sometimes a wasp can sting you even if you haven’t disturbed them.

 Honey Production